MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 ```

 You can now run the program via the Azure Quantum service and get the
 result.
-The following cell will submit a job that runs the circuit with
+The following cell submits a job that runs the circuit with
 100 shots:

 ```python